14655837/Notebook2REST_project/README.md

 ### AWS integration

 `lambda/aws_batch.py` connects the API to AWS Batch and S3.
-It submits jobs, checks their status, and helps find the output notebook after execution.
+It submits jobs, maps AWS Batch states to simpler API states, lists jobs, and fetches output notebooks after execution.

 ## Request flow

 This is the basic flow:

 1. A client sends a `POST` request for a notebook.
-2. The API checks `paramdump.json` for the notebook and its default parameters.
+2. The API loads `paramdump.json` from S3 and checks the notebook and its default parameters.
 3. If extra parameters are included, they are validated first.
 4. The API submits an AWS Batch job.
 5. The notebook runs inside a container with Papermill.
 6. The output notebook is written to S3.
-7. The client can later check the status or retrieve the output location.
+7. The client can later check the status or download the executed notebook output.

 ## API routes

 Right now the API has these routes:

-- `GET /`
+- `POST /jobs/{notebook}`
-- `GET /notebook/list`
+- `GET /jobs`
-- `GET /notebook/{job_id}`
+- `GET /jobs/notebooks`
-- `GET /latest-notebook`
+- `GET /jobs/notebooks/{name}`
-- `GET /notebook/{job_id}/uri`
+- `GET /jobs/{job_id}`
-- `POST /notebook/{notebook_name}`
+- `GET /jobs/{job_id}/output`

 Example body for starting a notebook: